 Survivable Branch Appliance

-The Survivable Branch Appliance is an industry-standard blade server with a Lync Server Registrar and Mediation Server running on Windows Server 2008 R2.
-The Survivable Branch Appliance also contains a public switched telephone network (PSTN) gateway.
-Qualified third-party devices (developed by Microsoft partners in the Survivable Branch Appliance (SBA) qualification/certification program) provide a continuous PSTN connection in the event of WAN failure, but this approach does not provide resilient presence and conferencing because these features depend on Front End Servers at the central site.
+The Survivable Branch Appliance is an industry-standard blade server with a Microsoft Lync Server 2010 Registrar and Mediation Server running on Windows Server 2008 R2.
+The Survivable Branch Appliance also contains a PSTN gateway.
+Qualified third-party devices (developed by Microsoft partners in the SBA qualification/certification program) provide a continuous PSTN connection in the event of WAN failure, but it does not provide resilient presence and conferencing because these features depend on the Front End Servers at the central site.

-Note: If you decide to also use a SIP trunk with your Survivable Branch Appliance, contact your Survivable Branch Appliance vendor to learn about which service provider is best for your organization.
+Note: If you decide to also use a SIP trunk with your Survivable Branch Appliance, contact your Survivable Branch Appliance vendor to learn about which service provider is right for your organization.

 Host between 1000 and 2000 users at your branch site, lack a resilient WAN connection, and have trained Lync Server administrators available